Meet our board

 Richard Ian Leggat, BSc

 Richard brings 30 years experience across manufacturing, sales and marketing, governance and financial management in a range of industries, with a particular focus on investment advice to institutional clients.
-For the past three years Richard has been a full time director with positions on a number of government and sporting organisations.
+For the past five years Richard has been a full time director with positions on a number of government and sporting organisations.